reinarin/coopcareers/captainship/README.md

 ## **Repository Purpose**

+**Update (Dec 3, 2025):** I removed a number of files from this repository to prevent their use without my permission and to ensure proper attribution.

 This repository showcases the original instructional materials I developed and refined during my captainship at COOP Careers.
 I streamlined the Capstone Project for multiple NYC Data Analytics cohorts (Fall 2024, Spring 2025, and Fall 2025) by expanding and restructuring the provided dataset, allowing fellows to practice JOINs and VLOOKUPs and to generate deeper, more meaningful insights and visualizations.
 I also created mock final deliverables and slide decks to guide consistent expectations and improve data storytelling across projects.

 Beyond the Capstone materials, I designed original training decks for Tableau review sessions, as well as for XLOOKUP and Google Analytics 4 (GA4) lessons.
 I also adapted the SQL Murder Mystery Google Colab notebook into a more approachable format, breaking queries down step-by-step to make the learning process easier to follow and understand.
 Together, these materials supported consistent instruction, skill mastery, and greater project quality across all cohorts.